filswan/flink/README.md

 # FLink

-Flink is a data provider DAO aiming at provider Chainlink Oracle service for Filecoin Network.
+Flink is a data provider DAO aiming at offer Chainlink Oracle service for Filecoin Network.
 The implementation offered deal information on multi chains for users who want to store there data on Filecoin network.

 Our v1 release provides the Filecoin data info available on Polygon network.